Cold Weather in the Sunshine State

 - When outdoors, stay dry and in wind-protected areas.

 - Wear multiple layers of loose-fitting, warm clothing.

-- Drink plenty of non-alcoholic fluids and eat high-caloric foods.
+- Drink plenty of non-alcoholic fluids and eat high-calorie foods.

 Cold Weather Terms

 - Freeze - When the surface temperature is below freezing (32ºF) over a large area for a significant period of time

 - Freeze - It also is a term used for the condition when vegetation is injured by these low air temperatures, regardless if frost is deposited

 - Freeze Warning - Issued by the National Weather Service to make agricultural interests and the public aware of anticipated freeze conditions over a large area